top of page

 PLANTS FOR SALE

-• Full Sun: Lavender thrives in the sun, so select a spot that receives at least six hours of full sun per day.
+Full Sun: Lavender needs at least 6 hours of full sun per day.

 COMMON LAVENDER VARIETIES

-Blue Mountain Lavender Farm grows and/or sells the following types of lavender:
+Blue Mountain Lavender Farm offers these types of lavender:

 Blue Mountain Lavender Farm, LLC